Oral History

 A well-timed update took advantage of the color system updates, adding even more detail and granularity to the map.

-Sujoy Banerjee, Product Management Lead, Core Maps: Around the same time, our Natural Features project was underway to bring more richness about the real world into the Map and show what an area actually looks like and feels like.
-We have this satellite imagery.
-How do we get a little bit of that intense detail to trickle up in a way that’s still easy to comprehend?
-The colors made these new natural features pop off the Map.
-When we were testing the new version, I kept using it for my personal use because places were just so much more beautiful.
+Sujoy Banerjee, Product Management Lead, Core Maps: Around the same time, our Natural Features project was underway.
+Its goal was to bring more richness about the real world into the map and show what an area actually looks like and feels like.
+We have this satellite imagery: How do we get a little bit of that intense detail to trickle up in a way that’s still easy to comprehend?
+The colors made these new natural features pop off the map.
+When we were testing the new version, I kept going back to it for my personal use because places were just so much more beautiful.
 The new features would not have been nearly as noticeable without the update to the colors.

 Michael: It wouldn’t have launched in the old color scheme.
 It was a great chance to see: Well if we radically simplify, we can actually understand what we’re seeing, we can understand the contrast between elements, we can work on accessibility, and really comprehend everything that’s going on, even though we’re adding more detail.